axonivy-market/salesforce-connector/salesforce-connector-product/README_DE.md

 ## Demo

   1. Login to the Axon Ivy platform
-  2. Click **Starts** in the Axon Ivy menu to open the Full Process List
+  2. Click **Starts** in the Axon Ivy menu to open the available process starts
-  3. On the Full Process List, click on **ChartDemo**.
+  3. Click on **ChartDemo**.

   ![process-start-chart](images/sf-start-chart.png)

-  4. A simple chart for statistical analysis:
+  4. The connector fetches all Salesforce opportunities via the REST API and display them as a bar chart

   ![simple-chart](images/sf-chart.png)

-  5. On the Full Process List, click on **ListDemo**.
+  5. Click on **ListDemo**.

   ![process-start-list](images/sf-start-list.png)

-  6. Opportunity Overview:
+  6. In this demo the connector displays the opportunities as list:

   ![list-opportunity](images/sf-list.png)